Polymer/old-docs-site/app/3.0/docs/devguide/custom-elements.md

 export class MyElement extends PolymerElement { ... }
 ```

+Legacy elements—elements defined using the legacy `Polymer()` function—don't require you to
+define your own class.
+So if you're extending a legacy element, like one of the Polymer paper elements, the module may not export a class.

-If you're extending a legacy-style Polymer element, or a module that doesn't export the element,
+If you're extending a legacy Polymer element, or a module that doesn't export the element,
 you can use the `customElements.get` method to retrieve the constructor for any custom element
 that's been defined.